 This material is widely considered the most valuable of the precious metals.
 Platinum is used as a catalytic converter in automobiles turning harmful emissions into carbon dioxide and water.
 It is estimated that this metal is used in approximately one-fifth of everything we use.
 Working with an expensive material such as Platinum offers manufacturers an additional incentive to utilize 3D printing as it can use the least amount of material possible and still get the job done right.

 Titanium- This metal is typically used in the production of mechanical parts for bicycles and other forms of transportation equipment.
 Manufacturers can see a ton of benefits from 3D printing this material such as reduced strain on resources while still making the product to the desired specifications.
 Titanium is a notoriously difficult material to work with and it can do a number on machine tools.
+Always be careful with your machine tools like a horizontal boring mill that what materials your working with aren’t going to damage it as it is a valuable and useful piece of equipment to have to hand in the industry.
 Offering manufacturers a way to lay the exact amount of material needed to manufacture a component out of titanium can save a business time and money.